bambora/dev.bambora.com/source/portal/guidelines.md

 # Dev Portal Design Guide

 This page contains the rules and guidelines for creating a developer portal and the content within it.
-All bambora developer portals must adher to this design guide.
+All bambora developer portals must adhere to this design guide.